-- Downtown Glenview Offering numerous shopping options, downtown Glenview has several stores featuring antiques and collectibles.
+- Downtown Glenview Offering numerous shopping options and a live theater, downtown Glenview has several stores featuring antiques and collectibles.
 Collectors of coins, jewelry, figurines, trains, and treasures of all kinds will enjoy this district.

-- The Glen Club Located at the former site of the Glenview Naval Air Station and home to the PGA Nationwide Tour's LaSalle Bank Open, Tom Fazio's North Shore masterpiece has become Chicago's premier golf address.
+- The Glen Club Located at the former site of the Glenview Naval Air Station, and the golf club, a Tom Fazio's masterpiece has become Chicago's premier golf address.
 The Glen Club sits at the heart of a 195-acre refuge that features rolling terrain, dramatic elevation changes, tranquil lakes, meandering streams and stunning vistas, including Chicago's skyline in the distance.

-- The Grove A wondrous world of nature's treasures awaits you on this 123-acre ecologically diverse prairie land.
-Venture through mature oak forests, wander past wetland pools and stop to watch a family of turtles sunning themselves on a log.
+- The Grove A wondrous world of nature's treasures awaits you on this 123-acre ecologically diverse prairie land founded in 1856 by Dr. John KKennicott, a famous natualist and herbetologist.
+At the Grove, visitors can venture through mature oak forests, wander past wetland pools and stop to watch a family of turtles sunning themselves on a log.
 Don't forget to check out the Kennicott House and Redfield Estate, The Grove Interpretive Center, a Native American Village, Log Cabin, One-Room Schoolhouse and the Wetland Greenhouse.
-Not only is The Grove National Historic Landmark great for exploration, the property is the perfect venue for events.
-Look into planning your next event at the gorgeous Redfield Estate, a historic home with simple elegance and a charming atmosphere in a stunning garden-like setting.
+The Grove is a National Historic Landmark.
+Redfield Estate, a historic home with simple elegance and a charming atmosphere in a stunning garden-like setting hosts events year-round.

 - Wagner Farm If your kids think that milk comes from a carton and corn comes from a can, it's time for a trip to Wagner Farm.
 This 18-acre homestead was preserved for educational and recreational purposes, so head down and milk a cow, hear the rooster's crow and explore rural life as it existed in the early-to-mid 1990s.